 Some clichés can be interpreted differently based on their context.
 For example, "Do you think I'm made of money?" and "It's like I'm made of money," sound similar, right?

 Further context is needed to understand if the speaker is saying this to complain or brag.
 "Do you think I'm made of money?" implies you don't have any money.
 "It's like I'm made of money," may imply that you have tons of money.
 We'd have to be engaged in conversation with the speaker, or be able to read further, to completely understand the meaning of this line.

 Not all clichés are necessarily true either.
 Some are a matter of interpretation.

-As we've seen, some clichés are cut and dry like, "He has nerves of steel."
+As we've seen, some clichés are cut and dried like, "He has nerves of steel."
 Others remain open to interpretation.
 As time goes on, you may interpret them differently, come to accept or reject their meanings, and perhaps, even create a few clichés of your own.

 Idioms are figurative phrases with an implied meaning; the phrase is not to be taken literally.
 An example of an idiom is, “having a chip on your shoulder."
 That means you think you're better than everyone else (not that you actually have a chip of something on your shoulder).